Will Delta-9 THC Show Up in a Drug Test?

 How Long Does Delta-9 Stay in Your Urine?

 Urine tests are the most popular test for THC since those metabolites might show up in your pee weeks after you use it.
-[7] The duration of delta-9’s presence in your urine depends on how often you consume cannabis along with the other factors we mentioned above.
+[7] The duration of delta-9’s presence in your urine depends on how often you consume cannabis, along with the other factors we mentioned above.
 Here’s a rough breakdown.
 Remember, this is just an estimate.
-[8] Cannabis can be detected in urine for longer or shorter periods of time based on a ton of different biological and physiological aspects that are unique to you and your body.
+[8] Your biological and physiological traits determine how long cannabis stays detectable in your urine.
 Always err on the side of caution and avoid THC if you’re being drug tested.

 • Occasional Delta-9 User (3x per week) – up to 3 days